FireCubeStudios/FluentFlyouts3/README.md

 ## ⚖️ License

 This project is licensed under the `MIT` license.
-See the `LICENSE.md` file for in the root directory for details.
+See the `LICENSE` file for in the root directory for details.

 ## 😇 Acknowledgements